learning-zone/react-basics/README.md

 ## Q. What do you understand with the term polling in React?

-Using **setInterval()** inside React components allows us to execute a function or some code at specific intervals.
+The **setInterval()** inside React components allows us to execute a function or some code at specific intervals.
 This will schedule once the React component mounts for the first time.
 To properly clear the interval, we return `clearInterval()` from the `useEffect()` Hook, passing in the interval.

 **Example:**